section-engineering-education/engineering-education/articles/introduction-to-wireshark/index.md

 In the capture panel above, you're able to notice that network packet capturing is in sequential order, with each line representing each packet captured.

-The details, with rows and columns, is displayed in tabular form.
+The details, with rows and columns, are displayed in tabular form.
 Each row represents the collected packet, while additional information such as time, protocols, duration, et cetera is given in columns.
-You should refer to the above screenshot.
+It would be best if you referred to the above screenshot.

 Let's have a look at these columns and what type of information they provide us with.
 * ***No*** - Represents a specific sequence number of the network packet.
-To classify a given packet, this can be used.
+To classify a given packet, one can use this.
 * ***Time***- This is the time that a specific packet has been recorded.
 * ***Source***- This represents where we are getting the packets from.
 This is denoted as Internet Protocols(IP Addresses).
 * ***Destination***- This is used to represent the Internet Protocol(IP Address) where the packet is going.